-Hampstead Theatre first opened as a Scout Hall in 1959, and was later a portacabin from the 1960s.
-But it wasn't until 2003 that a purpose-built Hampstead Theatre opened.
+Hampstead Theatre first opened as a Scout Hall in 1959.
+It wasn't until 2003 that a purpose-built Hampstead Theatre opened.
 With two venues, it's now a London home for new writing and groundbreaking productions.

-Early works that premiered at the Hampstead Theatre include Harold Pinter's The Dumb Waiter, which is due to be revived for the theatre's 60th anniversary.
+Harold Pinter's The Dumb Waiter premiered at the Hampstead Theatre in 1960.
 Writers whose works premiered at the Hampstead Theatre include Mike Leigh, Michael Frayn, Debbie Tucker Green and Roy Williams.

 The Hampstead Theatre has a seating capacity of 325, but its intimate, cosy theatre has attracted some of the world's greatest stars.
 Over the years, actors including Jude Law, John Malkovich, Felicity Kendal Tamsin Greig have appeared in Hampstead Theatre shows.